ihavenonickname/Mythology/README.md

 # Mythology

-A small, simple and strong programming language.
+A small, simple and type safe programming language

 ### Grammar